Home

 At this point there is only one piece left between the transom and rear hatch coaming.
 Here it is best to add a couple of scrap pieces of balsa on the inside of the deck stringers.
 Otherwise the last deck sheet has no structure to lay on and it will be very difficult to lay it flush with the rest of the deck.
 I wish I'd taken a picture, oh well.

-Finishing the Keel.
+Finishing the Keel

 I wanted to add a stick of hardwood going down the ridge of the keel.
 I opted for a 1/16 inch square strip of Basswood.
 I think Basswood is an optimal companion with balsa, because it is not too terribly hard.
-If a wood like maple or birch is used, it is too easy to gauge and abuse the balsa when trying to shape the harder wood.
+If a wood like maple or birch is used, it is too easy to gauge and "over sand" the balsa when trying to shape the harder wood.

 The Basswood keel ridge in place on the PT-109 hull.

-Continue to Part Five:
+Continue to Part Five: Superstructure and deck houses.

-Recaps of the Elco PT boat build:
+Recaps of the PT 109 model build:

-• Part one: Start of the PT 109 build.
+Part one: Start of the PT 109 build.

-• Part three: Planking the hull of the Elco PT boat
+Part three: Planking the hull.

-Return from RC PT-109 to PT Boats
+Return to PT Boats

-Return from RC PT-109 to Building Model Boats Home
+Return from RC PT-109 to Homepage